Learning Robust Models Using The Principle of Independent Causal Mechanisms: Method

 \subsection{Relation to Causal Discovery}

 Under certain conditions, solving \eqref{eq:ourEstimator2} leads to features which correspond to the direct causes of $Y$ (identifiability).
 In this case, we obtain the causal mechanism by computing the conditional distribution of $Y$ given the direct causes.
 Therefore \eqref{eq:ourEstimator2} can also be seen as approximation of the causal mechanism when the identifiability conditions are met.
 The following Proposition states under which assumptions the direct causes of $Y$ can be recovered by exploiting Theorem \ref{thm:residualTheorem}. \begin{prop} We assume that the underlying causal graph $G$ is faithful with respect to $P_{\WX, E}$.
 We further assume that every child of $Y$ in $G$ is also a child of $E$ in $G$.
-A variable selection $h(\X)= \X_T$ corresponds to the direct causes if the following conditions are met: (i) $T(Y;(X)) \perp E, h(\X)$ is satisfied for a diffeomorphism $T(\cdot ; h(\X))$, (ii) $h(\X)$ is maximally informative about $Y$ and (iii) $h(\X)$ contains only variables from the Markov blanket of $Y$. \end{prop} The Markov blanket of $Y$ is the only set of vertices which are necessary to predict $Y$ (see Appendix \ref{app:causalbasics}).
+A variable selection $h(\X)= \X_S$ corresponds to the direct causes if the following conditions are met: (i) $T(Y;(X)) \perp E, h(\X)$ is satisfied for a diffeomorphism $T(\cdot ; h(\X))$, (ii) $h(\X)$ is maximally informative about $Y$ and (iii) $h(\X)$ contains only variables from the Markov blanket of $Y$. \end{prop} The Markov blanket of $Y$ is the only set of vertices which are necessary to predict $Y$ (see Appendix \ref{app:causalbasics}).
 We give a proof of Proposition \ref{prop:identifiability2} as well as a discussion in Appendix \ref{app:identifiability}.

 For reasons of explainability and for the task of causal discovery, we employ a gating function $h_\phi$ in order to obtain a variable selection.
-We use the same gating function as in \citet{kalainathan2018sam}.
 The gating function $h_\phi$ represents a $0$-$1$ mask of the input.
 A complexity loss $\mathcal{L}(\phi)$ represents how many variables are selected and therefore penalizes to include variables.
+We use the same gating function and complexity loss as in \citet{kalainathan2018sam}.
 Intuitively speaking, if we search for a variable selection that conforms to the conditions in Proposition \ref{prop:identifiability2}, the complexity loss would exclude all non-task relevant variables.
 Therefore, if $\mathcal{H}$ is the set of gating functions, then $h^\star$ in \eqref{eq:ourEstimator2} would correspond to the direct causes of $Y$ under the conditions listed in Proposition \ref{prop:identifiability2}.
 The complexity loss as well as the gating function can be optimized by gradient descent.